0xmoei/starklings-cairo1/README.md

                                      __/ |
                                     |___/

-Thanks for installing starklings repo!
+Thanks for installing starklings repository!

 Is this your first time?
 Don't worry, starklings is made for beginners!
 We are going to teach you a bunch of stuff about StarkNet and Cairo.